Your dental braces are off, your teeth are straight, and now your orthodontist is recommending a bonded fixed retainer.

 How long do you have to wear a fixed retainer?

 Just like regular retainers, you should wear a permanent retainer for the rest of your life, unless your dentist or orthodontist gives you different advice.
 A fixed retainer is a long-term solution but it will break eventually, at which point you will need to have it repaired or replaced.

 How long do permanent retainers last?

 A bonded retainer can last for 10 years or more if you care for it properly, which is significantly more than some other types.
-If your fixed retainer breaks prematurely, it might be possible to repair it rather than paying for a replacement.
+If your fixed retainer breaks prematurely, a repair might be possible.
+This will cost less than a replacement.

 Can teeth move with a fixed retainer?